cjfraley/wargame/README.md

 Goal: Shared world creation.
 Create an interesting army/nation with reasonable creative freedom and meaningful gameplay changes.

 #### 0. Create custom cards

+If you want to add your own cards, write them out.
+If the players unanimously agree it can be part of the game, shuffle it into the mod card deck.

 #### 1. Create bare bones of nation